kobebuckley/madlibsTutorial/README.md

 # madlibsTutorial

-* more ideas *

-- Ensuring that page refresh does not also attempt to 'reroll' for a new story using the same words.
+- ? (maybe) Ensuring that page refresh does not also attempt to 'reroll' for a new story using the same words.
 Unless the user clicks a button to do so for example

-- Adding in the image generation feature, while ensuring there is a limit on it

 --------------------------